akchay/Responsible-AI-Eval-Hub/README.md

 ✨ **Responsible AI Evaluation Hub** ✨

 The future of AI is Responsible!
-This repository is a one-stop shop for curated, high-quality research on the "Test and Evaluation of Responsible AI".
+This repository is a one-stop shop for curated, high-quality research on the Test and Evaluation of Responsible AI.

 <br/>